rajharsh1997/spaceX-launcher/README.md

 The application is deployed on **Vercel**.

 ## Highlights
-- Application is server-side rendered, which helps in boosting the initial page load time and increasing the SEO scores.
++ Application is server-side rendered, which helps in boosting the initial page load time and increasing the SEO scores.
-- Fully responsive to covers all range of device like pc, mobile an tablet
++ Fully responsive to covers all range of device like pc, mobile and tablet

 ## Available Scripts